 Brian has enjoyed representing the residents of Ward 2 since 2013.
-His first exposure to being involved in city operations was being on the sundry claims board.
-This board reviews claims for damages that residents feel the city has a responsibility for (snow-plow vs. mailbox, vehicle damage from potholes or roads, etc.).
-Since his service on council he has held several roles, including:
+He was interested in getting more involved in the city and started with the sundry claims board.
+This board reviews claims for damages that residents feel the city is responsible for (snow-plow vs. mailbox, vehicle damage from potholes or roads, etc.).
+When Roy Stewart decided to retire from city council, Brian thought it might be a good way to continue his service to the city.
+Since being elected to city council, he has held several roles, including:

 Chairperson of: